33AbdullahAlQahtani/insights-from-airbnb-brstol/README.md

 # 4 Plot a bar graph to show availability percentage

+We are polotting a barplot to indicate if there is airbnb availablitiy or not in Bristol
 ``` diff
 import matplotlib.pyplot as plt
 availability_percentage.plot(kind = 'bar', color = ['green', 'red'])